How to Find Information Related to Academic Programs and Courses

-The chapter titled "Degree Programs" organizes information on programs within each of the six major academic divisions of the University: The College of Arts and Humanities, the College of Education, the College of Science and Mathematics, the College of Social Sciences, the Richards College of Business, and the School of Nursing.
+Academic Programs and Units of Instruction, organizes information on programs within each of the six major academic divisions of the University: The College of Arts and Humanities, the College of Science and Mathematics, the College of Social Sciences, the Richards College of Business, the College of Education, and the School of Nursing.
 Information relevant to each college, the dean, the web address, general information, and specific requirements and options for the college, are included in an introductory section.

 All academic departments are listed in the general Index.
 Information about each academic department is arranged alphabetically for each college.
-This information includes, in order, the department Web address, the department faculty, descriptions of programs and program requirements, including majors, minors, and special tracks, and, finally, a list of courses offered by the department with a description for each course in a separate section.
+This information includes, in order, the department Web address, the department faculty, descriptions of programs and program requirements, including majors, minors, and special tracks, and, finally, a list of courses offered by the department with a description for each course.

 Though all the course descriptions in the catalog follow the same basic pattern, a number of variables determine the specific information contained in each.
 The following example contains labels to illustrate how to read a course description: